• Europe

 What is a SWIFT Code?

-It was the SWIFT network that standardized the formats for IBAN (international bank account numbers) and BIC ( bank identifier codes).
-SWIFT owns and administers the BIC system.
+When looking at IBAN vs SWIFT, it was the SWIFT network that standardized the formats for IBAN (international bank account numbers) and BIC ( bank identifier codes).
+SWIFT owns and administers the BIC (Business Identifier Code) system.
 This means it can identify a bank in seconds and send a secure payment quickly.

 A unique SWIFT code is comprised of 8 or 11 characters.
 Other names for this same code include: